dotnet/csharplang/spec/expressions.md

 []{#_Ref473185097 .anchor}If operator overload resolution resolves to either delegate equality operator, and the binding-time types of both operands are delegate types as described in §20 rather than System.Delegate, and there is no identity conversion between the binding-type operand types, a binding-time error occurs.

+> [!NOTE]
-\[*Note*: This rule prevents comparisons which can never consider non-null values as equal due to being references to instances of different types of delegates. *end note*\]
+> This rule prevents comparisons which can never consider non-null values as equal due to being references to instances of different types of delegates.

 ### Equality operators between nullable value types and the null literal